roundcube/roundcubemail-helpdocs/en_US/addressbook/searching.rst

 For searching contacts enter name or email address into the search box above the in the toolbar area and press <Enter> on your keyboard to start the search.
 Search results will be displayed in the contact list in the middle.
-The number of contacts mathing your query is displayed in the footer area of the contact list and in case the results span multiple pages, use the arrow button in the list header to brwose through them.
+The number of contacts matching your query is displayed in the footer area of the contact list and in case the results span multiple pages, use the arrow button in the list header to browse through them.

 Reset the search by clicking the *Reset search* icon on the right border of the search box.